Start Date

 Refusing Immunisations

 The College and BU has an expectation that all students will comply with the vaccination programme.
-This ensures that you will be able to undertake the wide range of training placements that your course will require.
+This ensures that they will be able to undertake the wide range of training placements that the course will require.
 Occasionally some vaccinations are contraindicated in certain medical conditions.
 If this occurs, The College and BU will need to see evidence and will consider students on an individual basis.
 Refusal to have immunisations will result in the student not being allowed to attend practice placement and being withdrawn from the course.
 There is no opportunity to appeal against the requirements of the immunisation policy.

 Disclosure and Barring Service (DBS) Check (previously known as CRB)

-All successful applicants will be subject to a recent Enhanced Disclosure and Barring List check to include Adults & Children (must be completed within the last 3 years or record of annual update).
+All successful applicants will be subject to an Enhanced Disclosure and Barring List check to include Adults & Children (must be completed within the last 3 years or record of annual update).
 This will be a condition of offer and will need to be completed prior to commencing the course.

-A Trainee Nursing Associate will be based, as an employee, in a particular organisation, in a specific setting, but will experience working in alternative settings in order that they gain a wide appreciation of many healthcare contexts.
-Trainee Nursing Associates must experience placements in each of the three healthcare settings: hospital, at home and close to home and will also be exposed to the four fields of nursing; Mental Health, Learning Disability, Adult Nursing, Children and Young People.
+A Nursing Associate will be based, as an employee, in a particular Organisation, in a specific setting, but will experience working in alternative settings in order that they gain a wide appreciation of many healthcare contexts.
+Nursing Associates must experience placements in each of the three healthcare settings: hospital, at home and close to home and will also be exposed to the four fields of nursing; Mental Health, Learning Disability, Adult Nursing, Children and Young People.

 A blended learning approach is used with teaching, learning and assessment activities aligned to the learning outcomes of the course specification.

-You could progress on to a top up programme such as the BSc Nursing at Bournemouth University.
+This programme can allow students to progress on to a top up programme such as the BSc Nursing at Bournemouth University.

 Funding Band £15,000